 The Gold Coast is almost as famous for its year-round sunshine as it is for its long, sandy beaches.
 In case you think 245 days of sun a year sounds too good to be true, take a look at the facts below for a season by season breakdown of weather on the Gold Coast.

 The hottest, and busiest time of year on the Gold Coast.
 The average summer temperature is between 20-28°C, and these long, hot days often lead to tropical storms.
 (January is the month of highest rainfall).
-Cool, refreshing breezes rolling in from the Pacific Ocean offer welcome respite from the humidity, and there’s no better time of year to unwind on the beach, just steps from our self contained holiday accommodation Gold Coast.
+Cool, refreshing breezes rolling in from the Pacific Ocean offer welcome respite from the humidity, and there’s no better time of year to unwind on the beach, just steps from Carmel by the Sea.

 Similar to spring in terms of temperature, autumn brings pleasantly warm, sunny days followed by mild nights.
-The ideal time to check out some of the fantastic family attractions close to Carmel By The Sea Gold Coast self contained apartments.
+The ideal time to check out some of the fantastic family attractions close to Carmel by the Sea.

 Winter on the Gold Coast is a sunny and dry affair, making the region a yearly retreat for Southern Australians looking to escape the cooler and wetter weather this time of year.
 June is the start of whale-watching season on the Gold Coast, and the month also marks the beginning of Surfers Paradise Festival, a month long celebration of local arts and culture held close to our Broadbeach three bedroom accommodation.

 Whatever time of year you visit, you will never run out of things to see and do on the Gold Coast.
-Book your stay at our Gold Coast self contained apartments today.
+Book your stay at Carmel by the Sea today!